 - UNO shines spotlight on Omaha's LGBTQ history, WOWT, 23 June 2017

 - Queer Omaha Archives Material on Loan to Bemis Center for Contemporary Arts, Cassils: Phantom Revenant, February-April 2017

 - UNO's Queer Omaha Archives will document LGBTQIA+ culture, history, Omaha World Herald 8 July 2016

-- UNO Library to House Omaha LGBTQIA Archives, UNO News Center (via the Internet Archive Wayback Machine) & AP Wire Service
+- UNO Library to House Omaha LGBTQIA Archives, UNO News Center (via the Internet Archive Wayback Machine) & AP Wire Service (example)

 The History of the Queer Omaha Archives

 A celebration to mark the beginning of the Queer Omaha Archives was held on July 13, 2016, in Criss Library Archives & Special Collections.
 Over 80 people attended including members of the public along with UNO students, faculty, and staff.
 The evening included a display of some of the historical material available from the Terry Sweeney & Pat Phalen Papers and the University Archives, the first material collected for the Queer Omaha Archives.